nicolas-van/wordpress-simple-bootstrap/README.md

 ## Supported browsers

-- IE up to IE8
 - Latest version of all other major browsers
+- Internet Explorer 10 and up

 ## How to contribute